Nordiq Canada Covid Protocol

 As provinces and territories announce reopening plans, we want to remind you to follow restrictions and recommendations published by your local public health authority, the Government of Canada and other authorities that apply in your jurisdiction.

-- Use Common sense
+- Use Common sense.

-- Tailor coaching/expert guidance to age and ability
+- Tailor coaching/expert guidance to age and ability.

-- Do not do or recommend what you would not do under normal circumstances
+- Do not do or recommend what you would not do under normal circumstances.

-- Stay within the coach/trainer skill level as well as the ability level of the group you are advising
+- Stay within the coach/trainer skill level as well as the ability level of the group you are advising.

-- Obey and follow all local, provincial and federal rules, regulations and guidelines
+- Obey and follow all local, provincial and federal rules, regulations and guidelines.

 - Exercise extreme caution with use of weights or other equipment or apparatus – there is no shortcut.

-- Ensure you are following the principles of safety in sport as you adapt training; For example, think about how you would apply the principles of the Rule of Two in a video-conferenced training environment
+- Ensure you are following the principles of safety in sport as you adapt training; For example, think about how you would apply the principles of the Rule of Two in a video-conferenced training environment.

 Clubs and coaches, make sure you are accessing the Government of Canada’s financial and economic support programs as you need them.
 Several provinces, territories and municipalities have additional programs.

-Return to Play Framework
+Framework for Developing Covid-19 Return to Play Protocols

 The Sport Medicine Advisory Committee continues to provide regular updates, which include some guidance on return to play.